pgmj/pgmj.github.io/ttestChange.knit.md

 ```
 :::

 ### Estimating item threshold locations

-We could use the parameters from the input, but to add some real world usage to the setup, we'll stack the response data and estimate the item threshold locations using the `eRm` package with the Partial Credig Model and Conditional Maximum Likelihood.
+We could use the parameters from the input, but to add some real world usage to the setup, we'll stack the response data and estimate the item threshold locations using the `eRm` package with the Partial Credit Model and Conditional Maximum Likelihood.

 ::: {.cell}